venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 #### When is one hot encoding favored over label encoding?

+    How to deal with outliers?
+    How to deal with missing values?
+    How to deal with an imbalanced dataset?

 #### What is the curse of dimensionality?
 Why do we need to reduce it?